 The Association for Excellence in Education exists to support the physical and emotional needs of the children in the Tupelo Public School District.
 Established in 1983, A.E.E.'s primary function is to facilitate funds solicited from community contributions through innovative grants that are awarded annually.
 These grants affect approximately 7,200 students in Pre-K through 12th grade and enhance their educational needs.
 It is the goal of A.E.E. to continually work toward the constant improvement of public education not only in Tupelo but in the State of Mississippi and the Nation as well.

-Complete the 2018-2019 Grant Application (Cover page 2, Project Description and Budget)and save to your computer.
-Then, fill out the Online Grant Submission Form (this is cover page 1) and attach your grant application.
+Complete the 2019-2020 Grant Application (Cover page 2, Project Description), 2019-2020 Budget Sheet and/or Guest Speaker Budget Sheet and save to your computer.
+Then, fill out the Online Grant Submission Form (this is cover page 1) and attach your grant application and budget sheets.

 West Jackson Baptist